noborilab/csRNAseq_pipeline/README.md

 ## Overview

 This pipeline processes paired csRNA-seq (capped small RNA) and input (total RNA) libraries to identify and quantify transcription start sites (TSSs) genome-wide.
-It works with any organism whose genome is supported by HOMER, and has been tested with *Arabidopsis thaliana* datasets.
+It works with any organism for which you have a genome FASTA, and has been tested with *Arabidopsis thaliana* datasets.

 ## Installation